Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 • Credit: Interest Payable Account

-This entry acknowledges the interest cost as an expense, notwithstanding a later payment date.
-For instance, with a $200 monthly interest on your loan, debit the interest expense account and credit the interest payable account.
+This entry treats the interest cost as an expense, even if the payment date is later.
+If your loan incurs a $200 monthly interest, debit the interest expense and credit the interest payable.

 Step 3: Record the Interest Payments

-Interest payment reduces your interest payable liability.
-Recording ensures a reflection of the reduction in both cash and liability.
+Interest payments reduce your interest payable liability.
+Proper recording reflects reductions in both cash and liability.

 Example: